 Marcia as a teenager attended Kingston Senior School, and was a zealous member of her church choir.
 In fact, she was always taking part in some school concert or play.
 She loved to hang out and sing with friends, often times sneaking out of the house after her parents had gone to bed.
 It was during one such nightly excursion, that the slim fifteen year old beauty managed to get herself discovered.

-Philip “Boasie” James lead singer of the Blues Busters vocal duo was visiting his girlfriend, who lived next door to Marcia, and heard this lovely voice floating through the air.
-He could not believe his ears, and subsequently took Marcia straight away to Byron Lee and insisted that this song-bird be included on the upcoming talent show to be held at the Carib Theater in Kingston.
-Marcia remembers that Byron was upset with “Boasie” for coming to interrupt his well planned program schedule and insisting that this “nobody” go on his show.
+Philip “Boasie” James lead singer of the Blues Busters vocal duo was visiting his girlfriend.
+He lived next door to Marcia, and heard this lovely voice floating through the air.
+He could not believe his ears.
+He subsequently took Marcia straight away to Byron Lee.
+He then insisted that this song-bird be included on the upcoming talent show to be held at the Carib Theater in Kingston.
+Marcia remembers that Byron was upset with “Boasie” for coming to interrupt his well planned program schedule.
+Insisting that this “nobody” go on his show.